 This is basically a photo opportunity, which we took full advantage of.
-A short walk later we came to the restaurant and at first I wasn’t really hungry so didn’t want anything, but soon got tempted by spinach pierogi when one of our friends had them!
-And I’m glad I did, although I could’ve done with half a portion, there was a lot there!
+A short walk later we came to the restaurant and at first, I wasn’t really hungry so didn’t want anything, but soon got tempted by spinach pierogi when one of our friends had them.
+And I’m glad I did, although I could’ve done with half a portion, there was a lot on the plate.

 The path ended with a queue for the lift.
 About the lift, it’s a good job none of us are claustrophobic!
 Talk about a tight squeeze!
 Then it was back to the hotel to prepare for the final night.